 4. Educating employees at all levels

-The human factor is often the biggest vulnerability in the chain of data protection.
-Whether through ignorance or negligence, employees account for 54% of data breaches according to a survey conducted by the Ponemon Institute.
-Large corporations ensure employees are kept informed of compliance regulations and internal cybersecurity policies, providing them with both training and clear guidelines for those coming into contact with the most sensitive types of data.
+The human factor is often the biggest vulnerability in the data protection chain.
+Large corporations ensure employees are informed of compliance regulations and best security practices, providing them with both training and clear guidelines for those coming into contact with the most sensitive data types.

 C-level executives are frequently targeted by malicious outsiders due to their high-level access to data.
-Big companies take special care that higher management do not circumvent the rules as it is essential that the same level of data security is maintained across the board, not only horizontally, but vertically as well.
+Big companies take special care that higher management does not circumvent the rules as it is essential that the same level of data security is maintained across the board, not only horizontally but also vertically.

-Software such as Data Loss Prevention solutions can act as an effective method of enforcement, by setting clear policies that protect and restrict access to sensitive data.
-Levels of access to data can be controlled based on groups and specific users or endpoints.
+DLP solutions can act as an effective method of enforcement by setting clear policies that protect and restrict access to sensitive data.
+Levels of access to data can be controlled based on groups, departments, specific users or endpoints.

 5. Creating BYOD policies

 As companies embrace Bring-your-own-device (BYOD) policies that increase productivity and reduce costs, they often ignore their security implications.
-Accessing sensitive information on personal devices means that data is traveling outside the confines of the company network, effectively rendering any security measures taken to protect it moot.
+Accessing sensitive information on personal devices means that data is travelling outside the confines of the company network, effectively rendering any security measures taken to protect it moot.

 Big organizations restrict the sort of data that can be transferred outside company devices.
-At the same time, policies marking the level of trust of a device can be applied, which ensure that only devices that meet a certain level of security are trusted.
-In this way, employees are given the option of aligning the security of their personal devices to policies used within the company and, if they choose not to apply them, it guarantees that no sensitive data is allowed to be transferred on them.
+At the same time, device control policies can be applied, which ensure that only devices that meet a certain level of security are trusted.
+In this way, employees are given the option of aligning the security of their personal devices to the level required within the company.
+If they choose not to apply them, it guarantees that no sensitive data is allowed to be transferred to them.

-As we move forward into the age of data protection by design and by default, smaller and mid-sized companies must follow in the footsteps of larger companies and adopt security methods to protect data from both inside and outside threats or risk losing not only their customers’ trust but their entire businesses.
+As we move forward into the age of data protection by design and by default, mid-sized and small businesses must follow in the footsteps of larger companies and adopt security plans to protect data from insider and outsider threats.